Notes on the Geography of Uganda: Entebbe

 There's been time for this Australian lemon-scented Eucalyptus citriodora to reach maturity.

 And a "false mvule," Antiaris toxicaria, its botanical name hinting at its Chinese name, "poison arrow tree."

 We're just a few hundred yards from the botanical garden.
 What do you think this is?
 Hint: it's a public building of a kind that exists in almost every village, town, or city.
 Ignore the signs: just take three guesses.

 There are lots of government buildings nearby.
 The coat-of-arms bears a crested crane and a Ugandan kob on either side of the Great Lakes (Victoria and Albert), sunshine, a royal drum, the Nile, and, to the sides of the river (and hard to distinguish here) some cotton bolls and a twig with coffee beans.

 Here's the Ministry of Agriculture.
-It's a nearly standard design; the British secretariat was only slightly grander.
+It's a nearly standard design; the secretariat was only slightly grander.
 Here, perhaps, J.D.
-Tothill wrote Agriculture in Uganda (1940), one of those imperial tomes that may be outdated but will never be superceded.
+Tothill wrote Agriculture in Uganda (1940), one of those imperial tomes that may be outdated but will never be superseded.

 One of the bungalows built for British officials.

 Another, one grade lower.